space-concordia-robotics/robotics-prototype/README.md

 Lastly, the branch-verification-hook will verify if the names of newly created branches follow our naming conventions explained [here](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Git-Workflow-and-Conventions).
 Note that this hook will only run after entering git checkout <branch-name>, and not when the branch is created.

+## Extra Info
+You can read about the code formatting guide [here](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Code-Formatting-and-Conventions)

+### Using Git
+For a quick primer on our workflow using git, [CLICK HERE :)](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Git-Workflow-and-Conventions)

 ### Cloning and Pulling
 We are using git submodules in `robotics-prototype`.
 This means that we are using code that is external to our repository.
 To ensure that it also downloads all the packages from the external repository, use the commands below :

 Clone : `git clone --recursive https://github.com/space-concordia-robotics/robotics-prototype`

 Pull : `git pull; git submodule update --init --recursive`